 This would be the easiest way to get a business started, and it comes with many conveniences.
 The benefit of no extra fees, ease of receiving mail/packages, and the amazing commute gained when working from home.
 You may not want your client to think that you are working out of your basement to process their financials, for instance, but to realize that you have a dedicated space to maintain confidentiality.

-If you have the financial capacity to make this decision, this will provide a real street address, protect your privacy, provide a professional space/image for meetings or work to be done, and allow for mail/package delivery.
+Suppose you have the financial capacity to make this decision.
+In that case, this will provide a real street address, protect your privacy, provide a professional space/image for meetings, and allow for mail/package delivery.

 There are options in this category that may allow for a step in without buying real estate immediately, such as:

 - Virtual mailbox services

 - Private mailbox stores

 - Coworking spaces